OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 1. Open the App Launcher on the left end of the toolbar and select **Excel**, **OneNote**, **PowerPoint**, or **Word**, and then create a new document.

-1. On the **Insert** tab on the ribbon select the **Add-ins** button.
+1. On the **Insert** tab, select the **Add-ins** button.

 1. Follow steps 3 - 5 of the section [Manually sideload an add-in to Office on the web](#manually-sideload-an-add-in-to-office-on-the-web).

 ## Remove a sideloaded add-in

-You can remove an add-in sideloaded to Office on the web by clearing your browser's cache.
+To remove an add-in sideloaded to Office on the web, simply clear your browser's cache.
 If you make changes to your add-in's manifest (for example, update file names of icons or text of add-in commands), you may need to clear your browser's cache and then re-sideload the add-in using the updated manifest.
 Doing so allows Office on the web to render the add-in as it's described by the updated manifest.

 ## See also